This is part of GoingVC’s Research Series on Venture Capital Due Diligence

 Once the valuations across the models have been created, VCs can come up with a simple or weighted average to determine a range of valuations.
 We put more weight on the option-pool adjusted implied valuation, comparables, and VC method, but these can be adjusted in the model as necessary.

-To download the full model, create your free account for the GoingVC Research Library (and get access to all our papers, models, guides, and more).
+To download the full model, create your account for the GoingVC Research Library (and get access to all our papers, models, guides, and more).